pull-stream/pull-write/README.md

 until the buffer has the length of at most `max`, or `asyncWrite` has called back.

-### lengthReduce(length, item)
+### reduce (queue, item)

-`length` is the current length of the buffer.
+`queue` is the current backlog of data the `pull-write` is getting ready to write.
-`item` is a piece of data about to be added to the internal buffer, `lengthReduce` must return the length of the buffer plus this item.

-if `lengthReduce` is not provided, it will default to count the number of elements in the buffer.
+`item` is the next incoming item. `reduce` must add `item` into `queue` in whatever way is appropiate.
+If `queue` is empty, then it will be `null`.
+Your `reduce` function must handle that case and set an initial value.

+by default, `reduce` will be a function that initializes a buffer, and then pushes the new items onto that buffer, this means `max` will be compared to the number of items in that buffer.

 ### max

-A number, when the internal buffer gets this big it will stop reading more, until asyncWrite calls back.
+A number, when the `.length` property of the `queue` returned by `reduce` gets this big `pull-write` will stop reading more, until asyncWrite calls back.

 ## example